manbeardgames/needscallouts-website/README.md

 3. From within the same directory restore npm packages with `npm install`

-    3.A When the npm install finished, the gulp:defualt task will execute automatically.
+    3.A When the npm install finishes, the `gulp:defualt` gulp task will execute automatically.
 This task takes the needed libraries from the npm pacakges such as bootstrap, jquery, etc, and copies them to the /wwwroot/lib directory

 Once the above is performed, you should be setup to start development.

-##  Database Config
-(coming soon)

-## Server Config
-(coming soon)

 ## Contributing
 (coming soon)

 # License
 The source code is licensed under the MIT License.
 See the [LICENSE](/LICENSE.md) file for the full license text